Is There Such Thing As Tattoo Addiction?

 - a strong feeling

-Some people enjoy these above feelings that they seek it out.
+Some people enjoy these above feelings so that they seek it out.
 Your first tattoo can stimulate your nervous system in response to pain, releasing adrenaline, which could be one of the reasons you return for more tattoos.
 But once again adrenaline is not a compulsive behavior that is difficult to control, thus adrenaline is not a sort of an addiction.

 Also, when you get a tattoo, just like when you’re injured, your body releases endorphins, natural chemicals that relieve pain and contribute to sensations of pleasure.
-Endorphins are very powerful and can cause an euphoric feeling.
+Endorphins are very powerful and can cause a euphoric feeling.